CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: The CrossSum Dataset

-To measure similarity, we use the inner products of Language-agnostic BERT Sentence Representation (LaBSE) \citep{feng-etal-2022-language} (a unit vector for an input text sequence).
-We set the minimum similarity threshold as the average threshold ($\tau = 0.7437$) of all languages that maximized respective $F_1$ score for LaBSE in the BUCC mining tasks \citep{zweigenbaum2017overview}.\footnote{Around 90\% $F_1$ score is achieved using LaBSE in the BUCC tasks, hence it is expected that not all alignment will be correct in CrossSum.
-Since \citet{hasan-etal-2021-xl} reported summaries around this percentage to be good-quality in XL-Sum, we went ahead with this threshold.}
+The similarity of a summary pair is measured by the inner product of their Language-agnostic BERT Sentence Embeddings (LaBSE) \citep{feng-etal-2022-language} (a unit vector for an input text sequence).
+We empirically set the similarity threshold as the average over all languages that maximized their respective $F_1$ score ($\tau = 0.7437$) in the BUCC mining tasks \citep{zweigenbaum2017overview}.\footnote{Around 90\% $F_1$ is achieved using LaBSE in BUCC, hence not all CrossSum alignments will be correct.
+Therefore, in the following section, we further assess the quality of the alignments using human evaluation.}

-\paragraph{Induced Pairs} We noticed that many summaries, despite being nearest neighbors, were filtered out because of the threshold, although interestingly, both were matched with the exact same summary in a different language.
-To accommodate these pairs into CrossSum, we introduce `\textit{induced pairs}.'
-Formally, two summaries $S_A, S_B$ in languages \texttt{A,B} are induced pairs if they are nearest neighbors of one another in \texttt{A,B}, their similarity score is below $\tau$, and both are matched with $S_C$ in language \texttt{C} as valid pairs $(S_A, S_B),(S_B, S_C)$ (or through a chain of matched pairs in other languages).

-We observed that induced pairs are prevalent if their languages are distant or low-resource.
+\paragraph{Induced Pairs} We observed that many summary pairs, despite being nearest neighbors in their language pairs, were filtered out because of the threshold $\tau$.
+Although interestingly, both were aligned with the same summary in a different language.
+Moreover, these pairs are prevalent if their languages are distant or low-resource.
 LaBSE uses contrastive learning \citep{guo-etal-2018-effective, ijcai2019-746} to rank parallel sentences over non-parallels.
 Since parallel pairs are mostly found for high-resource and linguistically close languages, we hypothesize that LaBSE fails to assign high similarity to sentences from languages that are not.
-We thus try to incorporate the induced pairs into CrossSum through a simple graph-based algorithm: